The Breath of Life (band): History

 Albums Everlasting Souls (2005) and Whispering Fields (2012) marked a return to more gothic atmospheres, the abandonment of the drum machine and the arrival of drummer Marc Haerden.
 The group is then signed by the label Danse Macabre.
 Benoît Sokay, bassist since the beginning left in 2014.
 In January 2015 Philippe Mauroy rejoined the band almost 15 years after having left it.

 In May 2017 the album Under The Falling Stars is released and see the return of Gilles Martin behind the mixing desk.
 The album has received excellent reviews.
 In August 2017 it reached the 6th place of German Alternative Charts.

 In 2020, the band decided to record their 10th album during the COVID-19 pandemic and while Belgium was still in lockdown.
 This was therefore done in a particular way, each members recording their parts of the songs at home and sharing their files using WeTransfer.
 However, two members of the band travelled to France and met Gilles Martin for the final mix when rules in regards to COVID-19 allowed it.
 The album entitled "Spark Around Us" came out in November 2020 and was well received by fans and critics.

+During the lockdown in Belgium the band recorded three covers : Winning from The Sound, Ashes To Ashes from David Bowie, Inner Station from Minimal Compact.
+These three songs has been only released on Bandcamp.
+In 2022, for different compilation projects, they have been asked by the Belgian record label Alfa Matrix to cover a song from the Belgian electro project Implant, a song from the electro pop band Psy'Aviah and a song from the Italian project Imjudas.

-The Breath of Life has among others played at the Dour Festival (B), Whitby Goth Weekend (GB), M'era Luna Festival (D), Zillo festival (D), Wave-Gotik-Treffen (D), Castle Party Festival (PL),Underworld Camden (GB) ...
+The Breath of Life has among others played at the Dour Festival (B), Whitby Goth Weekend (GB), M'era Luna Festival (D), Zillo festival (D), Wave-Gotik-Treffen (D), Castle Party Festival (PL), Underworld Camden (GB) ...
 The group performed in Belgium, Czech Republic, Denmark, England, France, Germany, Greece, Hungary, Italy, Lithuania, Luxembourg, the Netherlands, Poland, Slovakia, Spain and Switzerland.